quantum-tinkerer/pymablock/docs/source/algorithms.md

     ax.axis('off')
 ```

-The series here may be multivariate, and they represent sums of the form
+As another generalization compared to the simplest case, the series here may be multivariate, and they represent sums of the form

 $$
 \mathcal{A} = \sum_{n_1=0}^\infty \sum_{n_2=0}^\infty \cdots \sum_{n_k=0}^\infty \lambda_1^{n_1} \lambda_2^{n_2} \cdots \lambda_k^{n_k} A_{n_1, n_2, \ldots, n_k},